Skip to main content

 Program Overview

 The Master of Arts in Teaching degree prepares you not only for the practical duties associated with teaching - this takes you to a new level in your teaching career.
-This master’s degree program provides teachers the opportunity to earn an advanced degree that will raise their income as well as empower them to be highly effective and qualified teachers.
+This master’s degree program provides teachers the opportunity to earn an advanced degree that will raise their income as well as empower them to be highly effective and qualified teachers, instructional coaches and curriculum specialists.
+Teachers who graduate from this program are equipped to be master teachers and provide mentorship to other teachers in the profession.

 Stat Icon